+Session 7: The Joy of Discipline

-1. The Truth of Discipline: What has your experience with discipline been like in your life?
+Discussion and Reflection 1.
+The Truth of Discipline: What has your experience with discipline been like in your life?
 2. What are the three roles that you need to focus on growing in over the next three months?
-Why did you choose these areas to focus on?

-3. Which Disciplines can help you to grow in each area identified above?
+Why did you choose these areas to focus on? l 3.
+Which Disciplines can help you to grow in each area identified above?
 4. Growth - Which aspects of Growth do you need to work on the most: accountability, process or perseverance?
 Why?
 5. Godly Goal Setting - What has your experience with setting and accomplishing goals been like in your life?
 What about your experience with Spirit-guided goals?

-Devotions - All of the Scriptures listed here are in this session of the workbook, so you can flip back for reference.

-Day 1: Read Jeremiah 29:11-13 and write down your reflections below.

-Day 2: Read Hebrews 12:1-13 and write down your reflections below.

-Day 3: Read Matthew 11:25-30 and write down your reflections below.

-Day 4: Read Philippians 3:12-17 and Habakkuk 2:2-3.
-Write down your reflections below.

-Day 5: Read 1 Timothy 4:15-16 and Hebrews 10:36-39.
+ack for refe • All of the Scriptures listed here are in this session of the workbook, so you can ack for refe rence.
+Day 1: Re ad Jeremiah 29:11-13 and write down your reflections below. )ay 2: Re ad Hebrews 12:1-13 and write down your reflections below. )ay 3: Re ad Matthew 11:25-30 and write down your reflections below.
+Day 4: Re ad Philippians 3:12-17 and Habakkuk 2:2-3.
+Write down your reflections below. ay 5: Re ad 1 Timothy 4:15-16 and Hebrews 10:36-39.
 Write down your reflections below.